 If you ever had doubts about the fact that universe conspires to make things happen for you, read this post.
 I was in Yogyakarta and we were to go to Borobudur early morning next day for sunrise.
 Just tweeted about it and Naren Ramakrishna (@NarenMenon1) on Twitter insisted that I also visit the Prambanan temple complex.
 He told me it is just 20 mins away and I can do it in as little as 2 hours.
 I did a basic search and spoke to our hosts in Indonesia.
 It was a long day and I do not know how things fell into place.
-On my birthday, I had done Borobudur in the morning and by afternoon I was standing in front of the Prambanan temple complex with fellow bloggers from Australia, New Zealand, and Indonesia.
+On my birthday, I had done Borobudur in the morning and by afternoon I was standing in front of the temple complex with fellow bloggers from Australia, New Zealand, and Indonesia.

-Now I had a vague idea about the Prambanan temple complex, but I made up by reading about it while we were driving to the temple.
+Now I had a vague idea about it, but I made up by reading about it while we were driving to the temple.
 We had a bit of adventure when I ended up buying a domestic tourist ticket instead of an international one.
 I would later learn that International ticket is 10 times costlier but it comes with a Coffee.
 As luck would have it, I just had my first local coffee just outside the temple complex and it was Yum.

 Prambanan Temple Complex

 The enormity of the temple complex hits you when you start walking toward it.
 The three tall temple shikhara tower above the rest of the ground.
 Other temples are dwarfs in comparison.
 As you move closer you see a lot of rubble – all in dark gray stone.
 The rubble is obviously of the temples that once stood in this complex.

-As per legends, there were 999 temples in the Prambanan temple complex.
+As per legends, there were 999 temples in the complex.
 However, architectural evidence suggests 240 temples.